stevenya97/TwitchAdsSafari/README.md

 Currently in Safari, Userscripts are the best working solution to tackle ads in Twitch.
 Userscripts are small Javascript files you can run in your browser.

 ## Script
+*As of 06/27/25, updated versions of the scripts from [pixeltris/TwitchAdSolutions](https://github.com/pixeltris/TwitchAdSolutions) are not working in the `Userscript` extension by Quoid.
+The versions below are the latest working versions of those scripts.
+If you are using Tampermonkey and want the latest updated scripts, follow [pixeltris/TwitchAdSolutions](https://github.com/pixeltris/TwitchAdSolutions)

 - vaft - [userscript(permalink)](https://raw.githubusercontent.com/stevenya97/TwitchAdsSafari/8fd54137db9b228319af4c5259a0b660bf9b27f9/vaft.user.js)
   - Uses a lower resolution stream(typically <360p) during ads.
 Swaps back to full quality(if user selected) after ads are over.
 - video-swap-new - [userscript(permalink)](https://raw.githubusercontent.com/stevenya97/TwitchAdsSafari/0e01efe06415a56c827049a4d45bdf9895fb1251/video-swap-new.user.js)